Guillaume-da/GuillaumeDallolmo_12_14062022/sportsee-react/README.md

 This project is made for working with an API.
 You can find it here: [Backend](https://github.com/OpenClassrooms-Student-Center/P9-front-end-dashboard)

+## Documentation
+You can find the documentation here: [doc](http://127.0.0.1:5500/sportsee-react/docs/index.html) (please launch it with live server)

 # Getting Started with Create React App